opalmedapps/opal-listener/README.md

 # opal-listener
 This is the Opal app's backend listener that sits between Firebase and OpalDB.
-This branch is based on "PreProd", by @yickmo.

 ## Getting Started